 - Use high-quality images

 Most paras and blogs use images.
-Again, there is no surety that Google is going to use the images.
+Again, there is no surety that Google will use the images.
 So, to optimize the images, you need to use high-quality images in your content.
 Keep the images uniform in all your posts.

-Nearly all pages are found on the first page of SERP’S. It would be best if you focused on your on-page SEO strategies for optimization.
+Nearly all pages are found on the first page of SERPs.
+It would be best to focus on your on-page SEO strategies for optimization.
 Diagnose SEO issues and fix penalties.
 Make your website easy to crawl and navigate.
 Pay special attention to the speed of your website.
 Choose a mobile responsive theme for your site.

-Use a more user-friendly address and do practice internal linking ways.
+Use a more user-friendly address and practice internal linking ways.
 Make your website or page accessible and readable.
-If the page is not readable, then it’ll affect the traffic of your website.
+If the page is not readable, it’ll affect your website’s traffic.
 It’ll also affect your ranking process.

 Do keyword research for your site and target all the related keywords.
-Always aim for the first page of Google SERP and plan your optimizing strategy according to it.
-Do include words in your content that are more likely to generate featured snippets.
+Always aim for the first page of Google SERP and plan your optimizing strategy accordingly.
+Include words in your content that are more likely to generate featured snippets.
 Always format your blog posts based on the targeted snippets.
-Stick to an ideal para length and follow a specific blog structure.
+Stick to an ideal paragraph length and follow a specific blog structure.

 You can also add a Q&A page to your website.
 To keep track of your featured snippets, use the Ahrefs Rank tracker.
 Enter your domain search for organic keywords, SERP features, and featured snippets.

 Do draft your new content, keeping the featured snippet optimization in mind.